Last updated: May 8, 2026

 An Invitation to Build for Eternity

-This trip is an invitation to make the impossible possible by ignoring the perceived constraints and leaning into your ambition.
-We’ll explore the long-lasting implications of choosing the difficult path and recognize that our greatest work begins the moment we stop building for today and start building for eternity.
-By the end of this journey, you’ll have a true understanding of the wonders of Egypt but will also have the baseline to construct a legacy of your own.
+This trip is an invitation to make the impossible possible by ignoring perceived constraints and leaning into your ambition.
+We’ll explore the long-lasting implications of choosing the difficult path and recognise that our greatest work begins the moment we stop building for today and start building for eternity.
+By the end of this journey, you’ll have a true understanding of the wonders of Egypt — and the baseline to construct a legacy of your own.

-Below is a day-by-day breakdown of the sights and insights you’ll be able to experience each day of the trip.
-You will find full logistics regarding accommodation, transfers etc on this page
+Below is a day-by-day breakdown of the sights and insights you’ll experience each day.
+Full logistics regarding accommodation, transfers, etc. are on this page.

 Day 1 – July 27